Bjorn-Borg/store_front/README.md

 This is the repository for Björn Borg's headless solution project.
-Follow this README for setting it up and scripts.
+Follow this README for setting it up and scripts information.

 ### Available scripts